PHEV pushed from entry CX-60 - now its a big six

 “You'll appreciate the market has changed noticeably in the past 12 months, therefore the competitiveness of the CX-60 Touring is now less than it once was.”

-When Mazda New Zealand released CX-60 last year, it primarily presented with the 2.5-litre because that is a format that delivers the car as a plug-in electric vehicle, at that time a technology seen as being highly beneficial to winning customers.
-Also, at that time, the 3.3-litre attracted a CO2 penalty that the current National-led coalition curtailed at end of last year, when also axing EV rebates.
+When Mazda New Zealand released CX-60 last October, it primarily presented with the 2.5-litre PHEV format because at that time it was a technology viewed being highly beneficial to winning customers and also on side with the then Labour Government’s emissions reduction policies.
+At that time, the 3.3-litre attracted a CO2 penalty of several thousand dollars.

-Going into 2025, Mazda NZ will have the SP purely in 3.3-litre and will keep the Homura and the top-end Takami with current choices, so the mid-spec in 2.5 and 3.3 and the flagship purely as a PHEV.
+Going into 2025, Mazda NZ will have the SP purely in 3.3-litre and will keep the Homura and the top-end Takami with current choices, so the mid-spec in 2.5 and 3.3 and the flagship purely as a PHEV, the sole engine format provisioned by Hiroshima for now.

 Said Sherley: “This adjustment of the range achieves a new entry point to the range in terms of powertrain and pricing, whilst bringing the aesthetics more in line with the existing CX-60 range.